mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

 === "Engaging"

-    In the example config file above this would be `engaging-compute`.
+    In the example config file above this would be `orcd-compute`.

 === "Satori"